opendatahub-io/odh-manifests/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and how often it occurs

-**To Reproduce**
+**Steps To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'